Ralph Hamlin Jr Blvd, Abington, MA 02351, USA

 Features

-The land that is now the town of Abington was known as Manamooskeagin (“land of many beavers”) by aboriginal tribes.
 Even though the school and playground on this property are named after Beaver Brook, it’s actually the Shumatuscacant River that flows through the property.
 Beaver Brook itself is located elsewhere in town!

 Trail Description

-At the very end of Hamlin Lane, go straight across the bridge.
+At the very end of Hamlin Blvd., go straight across the bridge.
 Trails extend in three directions — to the left, to the right and straight.
 The trail to the left extends for about 0.2 miles through the woods to the rear of the 61-acre Mount Vernon Cemetery, which is an excellent place to extend your walk.
 The trail that goes straight leads more quickly to the rear of the cemetery.
 The trail to the right continues through a quiet forest along the Shumatuscacant River, over some small rolling hills, to a gravel trail near the entrance to the cemetery.
 This is a lovely walk along a very pretty stretch of the river (approx. 0.3 miles).
 Don’t miss the concrete bridge and small cemetery plot on a knoll above the river near the end of the trail.

 Habitats and Wildlife